FastFinTech/.github/profile/README.md

 - **Domain-driven design with CQRS and EventSourcing**

-  My preferred style of application development, particularly when paired with Microsoft Orleans and [EventStore](https://www.eventstore.com/)
+  I enjoy this style of application development, particularly when paired with Microsoft Orleans and [EventStore](https://www.eventstore.com/)